ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 2. In the **{{site.data.keyword.vmware-service_short}}** table, click an instance name.
 3. On the **Infrastructure** tab, locate the PVDC that you want to delete.
 4. Click the vertical overflow menu next to the **Status** column for that cluster and click **Delete PVDC**.
-5. Confirm that you want to delete.
+5. Confirm that you want to delete the PVDC.

 ## Related links
 {: #pvdc-adding-deleting-links}